 The Lucerne Academy for Human Rights Implementation is a worldwide unique, multifaceted summer school.
 It provides students with a variety of excellent academic experiences.
 The Summer School consists of distinguished courses, core lunchtime seminars, excursions to both Geneva and Strasbourg and a prominent Moot Court exercise, all of which will be conducted in English.
 The main topic of this year’s Summer School is «Human Rights and Business».

 NEW: Book the Summer School according to your needs!
 Participants will now be given the chance to design their course of study with a choice of two different options.

-Option 1: (3-23 July, 2019) Students attend one mandatory course and can further choose three classes out of five available subjects.
-In addition, the students take part in the moot court exercise, in which they will sharpen their skills in litigation (8 ECTS, European Credit Transfer and Accumulation System, Transcripts of grades and credits will be provided by the University of Lucerne).
+Option I (July 3-23, 2019): Students attend one mandatory course and can further choose three classes out of five available subjects.
+In addition, the students take part in the moot court exercise, in which they will sharpen their skills in litigation (8 ECTS; transcripts of grades and credits will be issued by the University of Lucerne).